 - It’s okay to be sad.
 Your kids need to know that it is okay and normal to feel a wide range of emotions when confronted with their parents’ divorce.
 Let them know that they can talk to you about their feelings no matter what.

 - We are still a family.
 Your family dynamic may be changing, but you are still a family.
-Your kids need to know that they will still have both parents after the divorce is finalized.
+Make sure your kids know that they will still have both parents after the divorce is finalized.